Paul Geregye: Béla's partisan

 He was first mentioned by contemporary records in 1224 as a supporter of Duke Béla.
 Paul and the young prince were contemporaries of the same age.
 He belonged to the group of so-called "royal youth" (királyi ifjak, iuvenis noster), who supported the monarchs and took a leading role in royal military campaigns.
 When Andrew II of Hungary re-installed his son Béla as the Duke of Slavonia, Béla launched a campaign against Domald of Sidraga, a rebellious Dalmatian nobleman, and captured Domald's fortress at Klis.
 Paul Geregye also participated in this campaign, he defeated and captured Boyzen, Domald's brother and following the recapture of Klis, he also imprisoned Domald himself and rescued twelve noblemen.
-In 1229, Paul also fought in the unsuccessful campaign against the Principality of Halych.
+In 1229, Paul also fought in the unsuccessful campaign against the Principality of Galicia.
 Duke Frederick II of Austria invaded the western parts of Hungary in 1230, in response Béla launched a counterblow against the Duke.
-Paul participated in the recaptures of Borostyánkő and Lánzsér Castles (today Bernstein and Burgruine Landsee in Austria, respectively), and also destroyed the dams erected by the Austrians which had blocked the flow of Mur river to overflow the surrounding villages.
-In 1231, King Andrew II led another campaign against Halych, Paul participated in the siege of Halych too, when the king successfully restored his youngest son, Andrew, to the Galician throne.
+Paul participated in the recaptures of Borostyánkő and Lánzsér Castles (today Bernstein and Burgruine Landsee in Austria, respectively), and also destroyed the dams erected by the Austrians which had blocked the flow of Mur to overflow the surrounding villages.
+Historian Veronika Rudolf connected Paul's latter heorism to the clashes along the Hungarian–Styrian border in 1233.
+In 1231, King Andrew II led another campaign against Galicia, Paul participated in the siege of Galicia too, when the king successfully restored his youngest son, Andrew, to the Galician throne.

 Following Andrew II's death, Béla IV ascended the Hungarian throne in autumn 1235.
 His former faithful servants during his ducal period were elevated to the highest courtly positions, in parallel with dismissals and imprisonments of Andrew's loyal barons.
 Paul was appointed ispán of Fejér County by Béla IV in 1238, he held the office until 1241.
 According to Gábor Béli and László Markó, he served in that capacity until May 1242.
 Meanwhile, the Mongols invaded Hungary and annihilated Béla's army in the Battle of Mohi on 11 April 1241.
 There is no mention that Paul had participated in the catastrophic battle.
 Nevertheless, Judge royal Andrew, son of Serafin was killed in the battlefield and Béla IV, who managed to escape to Dalmatia, was installed Paul Geregye as his successor.